-- 1. Thirty-six percent or 445 of the 1,245 fatal and catastrophic Federal enforcement incidents in OSHA Region VII, during October 1, 1995 through July 26, 2017, were in the construction industry (i.e., Standard Industrial Classification, Division C. Construction; North American Industry Classification System (NAICS) 23, Construction)). - a.
-Forty-four percent or 195 of the 445 fatal and catastrophic Federal enforcement incidents were due to falls.
-Fifteen percent or 65 of the 445 fatal and catastrophic Federal enforcement incidents in Region VII in construction were due to electrocutions. - b.
-Seventy-seven percent or 50 of the 65 construction electrocutions in Region VII involved contact with overhead power lines. - c.
-Thirteen percent or 25 of the 195 fall, scaffold, or overhead power line fatalities, during January 1, 1998 through July 26, 2017, occurred on weekends. - d.
-For Fiscal Year (FY) 2018, emphasis on scaffolds will be continued.
-Of the top 10 most frequently cited standards (nation-wide), 29 CFR Section 1926.451 was ranked second (October 1, 2016 - September 30, 2017).
-From January 1, 2000 through July 26, 2017, there have been 12 fatalities, 12 hospitalizations, and 3 other injury-related to scaffold use reported in the construction industry for this region.
+The reference LEP accounted for 48% of all safety inspections, 80% of all construction inspections, and 40% of all inspections (i.e. all safety and health inspections) throughout Region VII in FY 2016-2018.

+Historically, 36% of the fatal and catastrophic Federal enforcement incidents in OSHA Region VII, during October 1, 1995 through September 5, 2018, were in the construction industry.
+Fall-related incidents accounted for 44% of all fatality and/or catastrophic incidents.
+In FY 2017, there were 50 fall related incidents.
+In FY 2018, there were 34 fall related incidents.
+Electrocution-related incidents accounted for 15% of all fatality and/or catastrophic incidents with 77% of construction electrocutions related to overhead power lines.
+In FY 2017, there were seven electrical shock related incidents, two of which were fatal.
+In FY 2018, there were 12 electrical shock related incidents; five of them were fatal.

+For FY 2019, Region VII will continue emphasis on scaffolds.
+Of the top 10 most frequently cited standards (nation-wide), 29 CFR Section 1926.451 ranked third (FY 2017-2018).
+From FY 2000-2018, there have been 12 fatalities, 12 hospitalizations, and three injuries, which did not result in death or hospitalization, related to scaffold use reported in the construction industry for this region.
 This speaks to a continued need for outreach and training in this area.

-Additionally, since not all hazards associated with scaffolds are fall hazards (e.g., a scaffold collapse on employees below, an object falling on employees below), it is presumed that not all hazards have been addressed. - 2.
-The above data justifies the continuation of the region-wide problem solving initiative to reduce injuries and deaths resulting from falls, scaffolds, and electrocutions from overhead power lines in the construction industry. - VIII.
+The above data justifies the continuation of the region-wide problem solving initiative to reduce injuries and deaths resulting from falls, scaffolds, and electrocutions from overhead power lines in the construction industry.

+VIII.
 Outreach.

-Area Offices conducted extensive outreach during the first two fiscal years (FY 1998-1999) of the program.
+Area Offices conducted extensive outreach during the first two Fiscal Years (FY 1998-1999) of the program.
 The purpose of the outreach was to encourage voluntary compliance by employers and employees, to increase the quality of referrals made from the community on fall hazards, and to increase awareness on protection from electrocution from overhead power lines.
 Offices were encouraged to seek opportunities for training and outreach in the community (among other public groups, private industry, insurance companies, labor unions, associations, etc.).
 Area Offices will continue to make available outreach programs that support the purpose of this LEP to reduce injuries and deaths resulting from falls, scaffolds, and electrocutions from overhead power lines in the construction industry.
 As an additional resource for achieving compliance, employers will be encouraged to utilize the 21(d) Consultation Program.